Mental Approach Heading into London

 At this point in the season, the majority of the work is done.
 The months of training through the winter have built the foundation for our speed on the water, and now we’re just looking for those little edges that can make a difference at the Olympics.

 Every athlete wants to line up on that start line believing that they have trained more, or more effectively, than the rest of the world and are the best prepared.
 They want to believe that when push comes to shove and the pressure is on, they’ll have some sort of advantage on the rest of the competition.
-That is why we train.
+That is why we train as hard as we do.

 At this level, so much of your final preparation and performance is mental.
 It’s all based on the physical work that you’ve done and the results that you’ve achieved, but if there are doubts or if you don’t fully believe that you can win, the race is lost before you’ve even started.
 You can be the best athlete in the world, but if something is “off” in your head, it’s unlikely that you’ll be able to produce the kind of Olympic performance you’re seeking.